 Now that you have decided surrogacy is right for you, the task of understanding costs and budgeting for your personal journey will begin.
 Since there are many factors that can lead to the overall cost of your surrogacy journey, it is helpful to understand the most common costs that an intended parent can incur.
-Breaking down the different services, fees and potential costs will give you a foundation for planning and our agency is committed to laying out all possible costs to assist you in your financial planning.
+Breaking down the different services, fees and potential costs will give you a foundation for planning.

 For a helpful line-by-line summary sheet showing the estimated cost for surrogacy in the United States, click the Download below.

 Your journey is uniquely your own and so can the services you may need.
 In addition to our full agency support, we also offer individual services for those who are embarking on an independent match but may need assistance, such as:

 Pre-screening: your fertility clinic may require additional screening that they do not provide in their program.
 We have a menu of screening items to choose from: National Background Checks, Drug Screening, Psychosocial Review, Insurance Review, Home Visit, and more.

 Escrow Management: once you have an executed contract with your gestational carrier, our agency can manage the financial terms of your agreement.

 For intended parents who have identified a potential gestational carrier on their own but still want the full support of a surrogacy agency, we offer discounts off of our service fees. *some requirements apply

 To learn more about all of our services and to speak with Tina Dettlaff